accessibility-exchange/co-design/src/steps/consulting-team-provides-feedback.md

 * “What makes you feel excluded when you walk into a business?”
 * “What are you looking for, what do you need?”

-### Have checks and balances to make sure the process is equitable

-* Neutral third party, like a project manager, to be involved through the process and provide support
+### Have a neutral third party to be involved as process support

-* Make sure safety and well-being of the consultants are met
+* Make sure safety and well-being of the consultants is met
-* Have safety features and a quick exit for the consultation
+* Conduct debrief with consultants to support them emotionally
+* Ensure representative consultants are responsibly advocating for their constituency group
+* Attempt to resolve a conflict before consultant leaves the process

 ### Develop follow-up plan together

 * When follow up will happen
+* What follow up will actually look like
 * How they’re going to implement feedback
 * Who is responsible for implementing feedback
 * How to reach out for updates

+### Representatives check in with their constituency group, and get actual quotes and comments to inform feedback given to entities